top of page

 Weighted towards “familiy size” units - 2, 3, and 4 bedrooms.

-Prototype Cash Back Program
+Prototype Program

 The partners anticipate utiizing the fund management platform and team built for the CHAI Funds (Weave Fund Management, LLC) for the execution and management of the fund.
 Ed Briscoe is an owner and the executive chairman of that entity.